 Arnold Schwarzenegger’s role has been inherited by Danny Glover.
 Probably Glover would never have ended up in Predator 2 if he had not had the association of starring alongside Mel Gibson in the mega-hit Lethal Weapon (1987) from Predator series producer Joel Silver a couple of years earlier.
 The substitution of Schwarzenegger for Danny Glover sits at strikingly opposite extremes.
 Schwarzenegger is a he-man action star and bodybuilder; Danny Glover has carved out a subsequent career as a character actor.
 In the lead role, Glover convinces less of a stalwart hero who muscles his way through the action with brute strength, bravado or cool, than he does just a plodding regular working joe who sweats his way there and is left puffing after running.

 Stephen Hopkins took up the director’s chair for Predator 2 on the basis of A Nightmare on Elm Street: The Dream Child (1989).
 The accusation you could make of Hopkins is that he mistakes strobe lights and a continuous barrage of noise for action.
 Or that he aims for a faux toughness by inserting hard-assed dialogue with lots of reference to male body parts – even the Predator gets into it, implausibly sitting up after being downed at one point to snap “motherfucker” in Danny Glover’s face.

-Australian director Stephen Hopkins has also made the likes of the killer crocodile film Dangerous Game (1988), A Nightmare on Elm Street: The Dream Child (1989), Blown Away (1994), The Ghost and the Darkness (1996), the big screen film version of Lost in Space (1998), The Life and Death of Peter Sellers (2004) and the horror film The Reaping (2007).
+Australian director Stephen Hopkins has also made the likes of the psycho cop film Dangerous Game (1987), A Nightmare on Elm Street: The Dream Child (1989), Blown Away (1994), The Ghost and the Darkness (1996), the big screen film version of Lost in Space (1998), The Life and Death of Peter Sellers (2004) and the horror film The Reaping (2007).